ALEHACKsp/back-engineering-writeup/README.md

 ## Prerequisites
 To understand my series to its fullest extent, you should have a basic comprehension of assembly and c++ as well as a basic understanding of memory.

+## The Basics
+In this segment of the series, I will explain how to use tools such as reclass, cheat engine, and ida.

+### Reclass
+Reclass is a powerful tool used to view structs in memory as well as construct them.